Watch the video or read the steps below:

 Confidence Interval For a Sample: Steps

 A group of 10 foot surgery patients had a mean weight of 240 pounds.
 The sample standard deviation was 25 pounds.
 Find a confidence interval for a sample for the true mean weight of all foot surgery patients.
-Find a 95% CI and assume normal distribution.
+Find a 95% CI.

 Step 2: Subtract the confidence level from 1, then divide by two.

 Step 3: Look up your answers to step 1 and 2 in the t-distribution table.
 For 9 degrees of freedom (df) and α = 0.025, my result is 2.262.

 Step 4:Divide your sample standard deviation by the square root of your sample size.

 25 / √(10) = 7.90569415

 Step 5: Multiply step 3 by step 4.

 Step 6:For the lower end of the range, subtract step 5 from the sample mean.

 Step 7: For the upper end of the range, add step 5 to the sample mean.